A detail of the wave-like lattice chainwork suspended from the ceiling, its rippling texture adding depth to the atrium.

 Light, material and atmosphere

-Within the retail levels, the strongest visual impression comes from looking upward.
-Dramatic sculptural ceilings, defined by stepped, terraced layers, are punctuated by skylights that draw daylight deep into the interior.
-The effect evokes light filtering into a deep pool.
-These cascading forms create the project’s signature image, guiding visitors along the main walking routes.
-An LED lighting system with sensor control extends the daylight ambience into the evening, with timed mood settings that reduce glare, enhance comfort and support energy efficiency.
+Within the retail space, the strongest visual impression comes from looking onward and upward.
+Dramatic sculptural ceilings, defined by stepped, terraced layers, are punctuated by skylights that draw in daylight like light filtering into a deep pool.
+The result is a series of cascading sculptural forms that define the project’s signature DNA and guide visitors along the main walking routes.

 Rooted in the city’s past, shaped for contemporary life